amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 # SETUP (5 minutes)

 Setup is quick and easy.
-You'll provision an EC2 instance, and run the Docker container.
-Once your AWS credentials and configured and the AWS resources are deployed, you'll start the Ionic 2 server.
+You'll provision an EC2 instance, and run the pre-built SpaceFinder Docker container.
+Once your AWS credentials and configured and the AWS resources are deployed, you'll start the Ionic 2 server which will serve up the hybrid mobile app.

 1. **Launch the EC2 instance** in your AWS account, using a public AMI which contains a Docker image with a pre-configured environment: